OpenGamma/Strata/eclipse/README.md

  - Select the project and from the main menu choose "Project -> Clean"

-#### Active development of OpenGamma Strata
+#### Active development of Strata

-If you are actively devloping OpenGamma Strata, then it is recommended to take some addition steps.
+If you are actively devloping Strata, then it is recommended to take some additional steps.

 8. Load the code formatter
  - Go to the Eclipse Preferences.